Mipmapp/LoveStoryAlbum/replit.md

 ## Overview

 This is a romantic digital scrapbook web application designed to tell a couple's love story through interactive pages.
-The application mimics a handmade scrapbook aesthetic with paper textures, polaroid frames, sticky notes, and handwritten fonts.
-Users can navigate through multiple themed pages including "How We Met," "Favorite Memories," "Reasons I Love You," a love letter page, and a forever page, all accompanied by optional background music.
+The application features a Nintendo-style romantic aesthetic with paper textures, polaroid frames, sticky notes, and handwritten fonts.
+Users can navigate through multiple themed pages including "How We Met," "Favorite Memories," "Reasons I Love You," a love letter page, and a forever page.
+The app includes a preloading screen for images, background music that plays at 30% volume throughout, and a falling images animation effect on the final page.

 ## User Preferences